 How To Get Enough Salt

 We didn’t plan it this way, but the collective of the Ketogains team and Robb Wolf have become the “sodium guys” lately.
 Maybe we’ll get t-shirts made.

 It’s almost impossible to get enough sodium from healthy foods.
 For instance, meat has about 100 mg per serving—nowhere near what you need.
 Processed foods, on the other hand, are super salty, but I recommend you skip those in the name of health.
 (That’s a whole other conversation for another day!)

 For healthy diets, added salt is a must.
-Lots of salt.
-Specifically, I recommend folks get about 5,000 mg per day in addition to dietary sources.
+Specifically, I recommend folks get about 2.5 teaspoons of salt (about 5,000 mg sodium) per day.

 Wait a minute Tyler.
 Isn’t that much sodium bad for your heart?